albertony/vss/shadowrun/README.md

 Wait option from the original vshadow is kept, but with different functionality: Here it waits after the snapshot(s) have been created, and after any exec commands have been executed, but before starting to cleanup.
-This means you are able to interact with the temporary shadow copies on the side!
+This means you are able to interact with the temporary shadow copies on the side (similar to the trick I described earlier by letting vshadow execute Notepad).
 The snapshots are "mounted" as named device object, so-called MS-DOS device, similar to what the you can do with the command line utility `subst`.
 They will not be visible to other users, and not every application will see them either, but from `Command Prompt` you should be able to `cd` into it, show it with `subst` etc.

 ### Other changes